 Alaska hosts several WINLINK systems.
 Winlink 2000 (WL2K) is a worldwide system of volunteer resources supporting e-mail by radio, with non-commercial links to internet e-mail.
-These resources come from Amateur Radio, the Military Auxilary Radio Systems (MARS), and other volunteer organizations.
 The system provides valuable service to emergency communicators, and to licensed radio operators without access to the internet.
 For more information contact Ron Keech, KL7YK.

 In addition to these VHF RMS systems we have an HF RMS in Anchorage as well.